Pie à la Mode

-Pie à la Mode (literally "pie in the current fashion"/ "fashionable pie") is pie served with ice cream.
+Pie à la Mode (literally "pie in the current fashion" or "fashionable pie") is pie served with ice cream.
 The French culinary phrase à la mode used in the name of this American dessert is also encountered in other dishes such as boeuf à la mode (beef à la mode).

 History

 Pie à la Mode was allegedly invented at the Cambridge Hotel in Cambridge, Washington County, New York, in the 1890s.

 Charles Watson Townsend, in Cambridge, NY

 The claim is that while visiting the hotel, Charles Watson Townsend ordered a slice of apple pie with ice cream.
 When asked by another guest what he called the dish, he named it Pie à la Mode.
 Townsend subsequently ordered it by that name every day during his stay.
 When he later ordered it by that name at Delmonico's Restaurant in New York City, the waiter responded that he had never heard of it.
 Townsend chastised the waiter by stating:

 The manager, when called by the waiter, declared "Delmonico's never intends that any other shall get ahead of it...
 Forthwith, pie à la mode will be featured on the menu every day".
 A reporter for the New York Sun newspaper overheard the disturbance and wrote an article about it the next day.
 Soon, Pie à la Mode became a standard on menus around the United States.

 When Charles Watson Townsend died on May 20, 1936, a controversy developed as to who really invented Pie à la Mode.
 The New York Times reported that "Pie à la Mode" was first invented by Townsend at the Cambridge Hotel in Cambridge, New York in the late 1800s.
 It was later reported by several sources that Townsend ordered pie and ice cream at the Cambridge Hotel in 1896, and thus invented the dessert.
 The legend also states that a reporter from The Sun newspaper in New York overheard a conversation between the manager of Delmonico's Restaurant and Charles Townsend.
 The reporter was said to have written about the incident in the very next issue of The Sun.